 Alford ULLOM (1847-1928).
 Innkeeper.
 Restaurateur.
 Farmer.
-Born in Wheeling, Ohio Co., West Virginia on May 12 to Lorenzo Dow (1821-1908) of Greene County, PA. & Hannah EMRICH (1823-1911) ULLOM.
+Born in Wheeling, Ohio Co., West Virginia on May 12 to Lorenzo Dow (1821-1908) of Greene County, PA. & Hannah EMERICK (1823-1911) ULLOM.
 He was their second child and first son of approximately eight children.
 He immigrated with his parents from West Virginia to Illinois sometime after 1859, eventually settling in Streator, LaSalle Co, IL before 1874.

 Alford married twice and had a total of fourteen children.

 Click to enlarge.